 The cash on delivery facility has made it possible for the conservative Indian society, traditionally wary of online transactions, to reap the benefits of virtual shopping.
 As the name suggests, cash on delivery (COD) allows a buyer to make payment once the product has been delivered, rather than making payment online at the time of placing the order.
 However, the synergy of e-commerce and logistics has sprung up a new challenge, namely, cash on delivery reconciliation.
 Let’s take an example to understand what COD reconciliation is.
 ABC e-tailer gave goods worth Rs.
 10,000 to its logistics partner on Monday to be delivered to various customers.
 Entries for the same were passed in the books of accounts of both the players.
 All the goods were delivered, however by the end of the day, the amount of Rs.
 10,000 could not be deposited in the bank due to delays.
 This creates a discrepancy in the books of accounts of both the players as the amount deposited in the bank as on a particular day is not the same as the value of goods in question.
 This necessitates the need for COD reconciliation, so that any mismatch in the books can be explained and accounted for.
 However, since the concept of e-commerce and cash on delivery is still very new, logistics companies find it difficult to efficiently manage COD reconciliation.
 At the same time, the matter of COD reconciliation and proper book-keeping cannot be ignored in the light of prudent business practices.

-Aristotle Consultancy is an experienced business partner offering tailor-made financial solutions to logistics companies, taking care of all their book-keeping and COD reconciliation matters.
+Aristotle Consultancy is an experienced business partner offering tailor-made finance and accounting outsourcing solutions to logistics companies, taking care of all their book-keeping outsourcing services and COD reconciliation matters.
 With a wide ranging experience of working with many e-commerce giants such as Jabong and Food Panda and also with logistics partners such as GoJavas, our specialized knowledge and experience can be leveraged to offer competent services to overcome all your operational financial issues such as working capital management, financial analysis, business intelligence, analysis of revenue and expense reports etc. Aristotle Consultancy is the right partner to allow your logistics firm to deliver high performance, by outsourcing all financial business functions.